jsecomb/Homework10/README.md

 ## Description:

 This application uses command line prompts to generate an HTML page for a team of employees, displaying different information depending on the employee type (manager, engineer, intern).
-The app uses utilizes object oriented programming, node, constructors, classes and unit tests among other tools.
+Creating this app provided experience in object oriented programming, node.js, constructors, classes and unit tests among other tools.

 ---